python/typing/docs/spec/protocol.rst

 cases we can just add a qualifier such as *protocol classes* when referring to the static type concept.

 If a class includes a protocol in its MRO, the class is called an *explicit* subclass of the protocol.
-If a class is a structural subtype of a protocol, it is said to implement the protocol and to be compatible with a protocol.
-If a class is compatible with a protocol but the protocol is not included in the MRO, the class is an *implicit* subtype of the protocol.
+If a class is a structural consistent subtype of a protocol, it is said to implement the protocol and to be assignable to the protocol.
+If a class is assignable to a protocol but the protocol is not included in the MRO, the class is *implicitly* assignable to the protocol.
 (Note that one can explicitly subclass a protocol and still not implement it if a protocol attribute is set to ``None`` in the subclass, see Python :py:ref:`data model <specialnames>` for details.)

-The attributes (variables and methods) of a protocol that are mandatory for another class in order to be considered a structural subtype are called protocol members.
+The attributes (variables and methods) of a protocol that are mandatory for another class to be assignable to the protocol are called protocol members.

 .. _protocol-definition: